 Another thing you can do is organize all the food in the fridge before starting your travel.
 Put all the food in zip lock bags.
 Each bag should have enough food for a meal so you don’t have to open another one.
-For large foods like chicken or roast, slice them into smaller pieces to fit in the bag.
+For large foods like grill or chicken or roast, slice them into smaller pieces to fit in the bag.

 Do the same for vegetables and other foods you want to bring.
 Store leftovers in plastic containers, and you can also use these to store candies and other foods.

 Maintaining an RV does not have to be complicated.
-A lot of the problems can be avoided by by cleaning it regularly and keeping an eye on potential problems before they get worse.
+A lot of the problems can be avoided by cleaning it regularly and keeping an eye on potential problems before they get worse.
 Do that and your RV fridge should run along fine.

 Thanks for visiting our The Curve Ahead, we always try explain as simple as possible.